 1. Comprehending and Enhancing Employer Brand:

 With a strong employer brand, it is easier to keep employees happy and target the best talent into the company.
 Even a recent study by Risesmart revealed that 85% of employees prefer working with an employer having great reputation.

 Hence, companies are using data and analytics to develop a strong brand.

 For this, it is first essential to be clear what you want your employer brand to be.
 You need to seek what your company stands for and how do you want your employees to feel about the work culture and company?

-Figure out things that makes you different from other employers.
-Having clear understanding of this can help you establish a strong image of your company using data and analytics.
+Figure out things that make you different from other employers.
+Having a clear understanding of this can help you establish a strong image of your company using data and analytics.